dllllb/pytorch-lifestream/docs/frames/common_usage.md

 # `ptls.frames` usage

 `frames` means frameworks.
-They are collects a popular technics to train a models.
+They are collections of popular model training technics.
 Each framework is a `LightningModule`.
 It means that you can train it with `pytorch_lightning.Trainer`.
 Frameworks consume data in a special format, so a `LightningDataModule` required.
-So there are three `pytorch_lightning` entities a required:
+So there are three `pytorch_lightning` entities required:

 - model
 - data